-Whenever possible, reduce your overall use of packaging material with lightweight, flexible packaging.
+Whenever possible, reduce your overall use of packaging material with lightweight, packaging.

-Bulk flexible packaging like bag-in-box dispenses many servings over a long period of time.
+Bulk packaging like bag-in-box dispenses many servings over a long period of time.

-Recycle-ready flexible pouches help your brand empower the circular economy for a better future.
+Recycle-ready stand-up pouches help your brand empower the circular economy for a better future.

 On our journey toward a sustainable future for packaging, we have developed exciting film technology to support recyclability of pouch and bag-in-box packaging formats.